ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/refactor.md

     This warning should only appear the first time you load the *wca4z-ra* session.

-    Scripts will automatically run in the PuTTY session to configure and start the Refactoring Assistant.
+    Scripts will automatically run in the PuTTY session to configure and start the Refactoring Assistant server.
 In addition, a GitLab server will be started that will be used later in the *Transform* phase.

 4. Once you receive the message `IBM watsonx Code Assistant for Z Refactoring Assistant started` in the PuTTY console, you can close PuTTY by clicking on the **X** icon in the upper-right corner of the PuTTY window and clicking *OK* on the *PuTTY Exit Confirmation* popup window.